SSTA

 Matches will be played on Saturdays.
 A player may not

-one day.
-(NOTE: This covers matches played on dates other than those originally
+scheduled for any one day.
+(NOTE: This covers matches played on dates other

 Players must be financial members of a South Suburban